Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Keep the Noise Down

-Parrots must be relatively quiet so that they can fall asleep.
-According to TandF, noisy electronics often make it difficult for household parrots to wind down and fall asleep.
+Parrots must be relatively quiet to fall asleep.
+According to TandF, noisy electronics often make it difficult for them to wind down and fall asleep.

 Check the Temperature